 Bruce L. Blacker is a Managing Director at Intensity with over 30 years of experience as a forensic accountant and economic damages expert.
 He is a seasoned expert witness and has provided testimony in Federal Courts, State Courts, and at arbitrations.
-Additionally, he has experience with matters filed internationally in Canada, Europe, Mexico, and with the International Trade Centre.
+Additionally, he has experience with matters filed internationally in Canada, Europe, and Mexico.

 As a litigation consultant, Mr. Blacker has extensive experience in matters involving breach of contract, business interruption, fraud investigations, insurance claims, intellectual property matters (such as copyright, patent infringement, trade dress, trademark, and trade secrets), lender liability, loss of earnings, securities fraud, and other general damage quantification matters.
 His expertise includes:

 - Economic damages

 - Disgorgement remedies

 - Patent licensing negotiations